jaydon2020/AGL-Documentation/docs/04_Developer_Guides/01_Setting_Up_AGL_SDK.md

       - **x86** : [qemux86-64](https://download.automotivelinux.org/AGL/snapshots/master/latest/qemux86-64/deploy/sdk/)

-        **Note:** .sh file will be with name 	"poky-agl-glibc-x86_64-agl-demo-platform-crosssdk-corei7-64-qemux86-64-toolchain-$(version number).sh" where version number is regularly updated on the site.
+        **Note:** .sh file will be with name 	"poky-agl-glibc-x86_64-agl-ivi-demo-qt-crosssdk-corei7-64-qemux86-64-toolchain-$(version number).sh" where version number is regularly updated on the site.

       - **ARM 32 bit** : [qemuarm](https://download.automotivelinux.org/AGL/snapshots/master/latest/qemuarm/deploy/sdk/)

-        **Note:** .sh file will be with name 	"	poky-agl-glibc-x86_64-agl-demo-platform-crosssdk-armv7vet2hf-neon-vfpv4-qemuarm-toolchain-$(version number).sh" where version number is regularly updated on the site.
+        **Note:** .sh file will be with name 	"	poky-agl-glibc-x86_64-agl-ivi-demo-qt-crosssdk-armv7vet2hf-neon-vfpv4-qemuarm-toolchain-$(version number).sh" where version number is regularly updated on the site.

       - **AARCH64 - ARM 64bit** : [qemuarm64](https://download.automotivelinux.org/AGL/snapshots/master/latest/qemuarm64/deploy/sdk/)

-        **Note:** .sh file will be with name 	"	poky-agl-glibc-x86_64-agl-demo-platform-crosssdk-aarch64-qemuarm64-toolchain-$(version number).sh" where version number is regularly updated on the site.
+        **Note:** .sh file will be with name 	"	poky-agl-glibc-x86_64-agl-ivi-demo-qt-crosssdk-aarch64-qemuarm64-toolchain-$(version number).sh" where version number is regularly updated on the site.

         *Henceforth,* **qemux86-64** *is used in these guides, unless specified otherwise.
-We also use the 'agl-demo-platform-crosssdk' as example.*
+We also use the 'agl-ivi-demo-qt-crosssdk' as example.*

 2. Create application development directory and copy SDK into them :